Frequently Asked Questions

 -

 Computer Science with an emphasis on computational thinking and problem-solving skills is embedded in the KS3 curriculum.
 Students are encouraged to think creatively about technology and its positive impact on the community through app design and cybersecurity competitions.
 Basic programming begins in Year 7, involving problem solving strategies and practising logical analysis and critical thinking.
-Programming grows in complexity through Year 8 and 9 to ensure that, by the time they choose GCSE optional subjects, students have good understanding of software development techniques.
+Programming grows in complexity through Year 8 and 9 to ensure that, by the time they choose GCSE optional subjects, students have a good understanding of software development techniques.

 -